 |Mature Size||40–100 ft. tall, 20–30 ft. wide|

 |Soil Type||Moist but well-draining|

 |Soil pH||Acidic to neutral (5.0 to 7.4)|

 Larch Tree Care

-In their natural habitat, they often grow in bogs where the soil contains very little to no oxygen—the soil pores are filled with water instead of air.
+Generally speaking, larches prefer a medium-moisture, well-draining soil, but the tamarac (American larch, L. laracina) likes a decidedly soggy environment.
+In their natural habitat, this species often grows in bogs where the soil contains very little to no oxygen—the soil pores are filled with water instead of air.
 Any wet, peat-rich soil that mimics that environment is a good location.